Tjarnblom

 Harmonium

 Val began her church music career at age twelve and has been music director for various area churches, most recently for a Hispanic congregation.
-She's deeply attracted to folk music, is
+She loves traditional art forms, is a shape-note singer, and discovered that Nordic music makes her "Norwegian blood boil" by dancing to it.
+She is a piano teacher and provided music for

 Picture